yogurt-foundation/yogurt-css/README.md

 > A colossal low-level utility CSS framework for crafting beautiful and elegant user interface at an atomic level without writing a single line of CSS.

-> Work in progress
+> (!!)
+Documentation is in progress.

-This toolkit allows to manipulates the humanized naming convention such as `font-size`, `padding`, `margin`, `line-height`, `color`, and so on, easy to reason about and more reable code.
+This UI toolkit allows to manipulate the humanized naming convention such as `font-size`, `padding`, `margin`, `line-height`, `color`, and so on, easy to reason about and more readble code.
 Deliver a balance between consistency and flexibility design.
 Play well with your CSS, library and frameworks.
 No side effects.
+Support up to 4k screen size enabled by default.

 ### _abstract

 In this concept, the `margin`, `padding`, `font-size` and so on are considered as `utility` components.
 Using the `prefix` naming (e.g. `border` as `border-width` in CSS property) combines with preset `value` (or `strength` value) makes perfect sense to mix among the utilities to form a complex styling with CSS.
 The `value` or `strength` value giving linear options changing the properties of a utility either in an analog or stepping manipulation, which gives you a `low-level` control over this framework.
 The `Sass` being used on this concept is acting like a compiler generating distributable asset (e.g. /dist/yogur.css).
-You generate a new one if any changes to the main core by using this builder.

 ### _build